 - If no meeting time is listed, the remote section is what we are calling "asynchronous."
 It works much like an INET section in that it will not have regularly scheduled meeting times.
-Some of these sections may have in-person on-campus midterm exams.
-We hope to know which sections will have in-person midterms by the end of July.
+Some of these sections have Saturday in-person on-campus midterm exams.

 - If a meeting time is listed, the remote section meets at a regularly scheduled time via Zoom.
 Such sections are called "synchronous."
 You are expected to attend at these times.
-Some of these sections may have in-person on-campus midterm exams.
-We hope to know which sections will have in-person midterms by the end of July.
+Some of these sections have in-person on-campus midterm exams.

 What do I need to learn math effectively remotely

 In most instances, it would be ideal to have the following: